rust-lang/reference/src/behavior-considered-undefined.md

 **Note:** Uninitialized memory is also implicitly invalid for any type that has a restricted set of valid values.
-In other words, the only cases in which reading uninitialized memory is permitted is inside `union`s and in "padding" (the gaps between the fields/elements of a type).
+In other words, the only cases in which reading uninitialized memory is permitted are inside `union`s and in "padding" (the gaps between the fields/elements of a type).

 A reference/pointer is "dangling" if it is null or not all of the bytes it